Modern Views of Machine Learning for Precision Psychiatry: What and How ML Can Help Psychiatry?

 Due to the complex nature of brain function, informative features may not be observable in the raw high-dimensional feature space.
-To address this challenge, latent space-based supervised learning has been increasingly applied to uncover latent dimensions of neural circuits in psychiatric disorders.
-For example, a sparse latent space regression model was developed and tailored for EEG data to discover antidepressant responsive brain signatures in major depression \cite{wu2020electroencephalographic}.
-By jointly learning the spatial mapping and regression weights, the machine learning model was able to successfully amplify the signal-to-noise ratio and quantify treatment-predictive signatures in a low-dimensional latent space.
-To address the comorbidity among psychiatric disorders, dimensional approaches have been developed using powerful multivariate statistical models capable of discovering the complex linear relationship between high-dimensional datasets.
-For instance, low-dimensional representations of depression-related connectivity features have been successfully identified using canonical correlation analysis (CCA) between resting-state fMRI (rs-fMRI) connectivity and clinical symptoms \cite{drysdale2017resting}.
-These newly discovered representations defined two disease dimensions corresponding to an anhedonia-related component and an anxiety-related component, respectively.
-Similar dimensional analysis was also utilized to examine the neural correlates of neuropsychiatric symptoms in dementia and captured latent modes with the distinct neuroanatomical basis of common and mood-specific factors \cite{kwak2020multivariate}.
-A sparsity-constrained CCA approach has been applied to reveal linked dimensions of psychopathology and functional connectivity in brain networks \cite{xia2018linked}.
-This approach sucessfully identified interpretable dimensions involving mood, psychosis, fear, and externalizing behavior guided by neural circuit patterns across the clinical diagnostic spectrum.
-The partial least squares (PLS) approach was also applied to identify latent components linking a broader set of behavioral measures to whole-brain resting-state functional connectivity \cite{kebets2019somatosensory}.
-The latent components defined distinct dimensions with dissociable brain functional signatures, providing potential intermediate phenotypes spanning diagnostic categories.
-These new dimensional analytics hold substantial promise in uncovering novel transdiagnostic phenotypes for the development of targeted interventions.
+To address this challenge, latent space-based supervised learning has been developed to uncover latent dimensions of neural circuits in psychiatric disorders.
+For example, a sparse latent space regression algorithm tailored for EEG data was recently developed to identify antidepressant-responsive brain signatures in major depression \citep{wu2020electroencephalographic}.
+By jointly estimating the spatial filters and regression weights under a convex optimization framework, the ML model was able to successfully reveal treatment-predictive signatures in a low-dimensional latent space.
+To address comorbidities among psychiatric disorders, dimensional approaches have been developed using statistical models capable of discovering the complex linear relationship between high-dimensional datasets.
+For instance, low-dimensional representations of depression-related connectivity features have been successfully identified by applying canonical correlation analysis (CCA) to resting-state fMRI (rs-fMRI) connectivity and clinical symptoms \citep{drysdale2017resting}.
+The discovered representations defined two disease dimensions corresponding to an anhedonia-related component and an anxiety-related component, respectively.
+A similar dimensional analysis was also utilized to examine the neural correlates of neuropsychiatric symptoms in dementia.
+Using CCA, two latent modes were captured with the distinct neuroanatomical basis of common and mood-specific factors of the symptoms \citep{kwak2020multivariate}.
+A sparse CCA approach has been applied to reveal linked dimensions of psychopathology and functional connectivity in brain networks for psychiatric disorders \citep{xia2018linked}.
+This approach successfully identified interpretable dimensions, involving mood, psychosis, fear, and externalizing behavior, guided by neural circuit patterns across the clinical diagnostic spectrum.
+The partial least squares (PLS) approach was also applied to identify latent components linking a broad set of behavioral measures to functional connectivity \citep{kebets2019somatosensory}.
+The latent components defined distinct dimensions with dissociable brain functional signatures, thus providing potential intermediate phenotypes spanning diagnostic categories.
+These dimensional analytics hold great promise in uncovering novel transdiagnostic phenotypes for the development of targeted interventions.